Professor-G/pyBIA/docs/source/Godines & Prescott 2025.rst

 |

-Next we re-do the t-SNE projections but now scale the points by the feature values, looking at the top three features.
-Each projection is accompanied by the Gaussian kernel density estimate (KDE) of that feature for LAB and OTHER, normalized to unit height, to summarize the class-wise distributions.
+Next, we re-compute the t-SNE projections, this time scaling the points by the values of the top three features.
+Each projection is paired with a Gaussian kernel density estimate (KDE) of that feature for LAB and OTHER, normalized to unit height, to summarize the class-wise distributions.

 .. code-block:: python